Code-Institute-Submissions/the_sixth_row/README.md

 •	Access various social media sites relating to the band (e.g. Facebook, YouTube, Soundcloud) via easily recognisable links in the footer section that is viewable at the base of every page.

 •	Easily contact the band with an online contact form that can be used to request gigs or general info.
-This can be done via the ‘Contact’ page, where
-    an easily managed form can be completed.
+This can be done via the ‘Contact’ page, where an easily managed form can be completed.
 There is also a link to the contact page via a button titled ‘contact’ in the footer.

 ## Features

+### Existing Features

-**Home Logo –** This is the bands online logo that is positioned in the top left corner of the home page, but is designed not display on devices smaller than
-            an ipad (min-width:320px) and (max-width:640px), in order to allow the Nav Bar to be at the top.
+**Home Logo –** This is the bands online logo that is positioned in the top left corner of the home page, but is designed not display on devices smaller than          an ipad (min-width:320px) and (max-width:640px), in order to allow the Nav Bar to be at the top.
 It is also a link back to the home page.

 **Nav Bar –** Four easily usable page titles that pulse when hovered over.
 Images as well as text are used to describe each buttons function.